To help ensure the safety of all of our attendees, we ask that you please read our terms and conditions carefully.

 Cameras of any type are permitted in the Event Space with the exception of the following circumstances:

 Any person capturing photographs, footage or sound recordings must ensure that the subject of their capture grants permission for their likeness to be captured.
+This permission should be in writing.
 Should an attendee object to being captured by any other attendee, official media team, etc. the content must immediately be deleted.

 Any other photographs may be taken throughout the event, at the leisure of the attendees.